ddc-java-13/capstone-proposal-marshalleldridge/docs/index.md

 ### Functionality

-Play online games verses other players.
+* Users ID data and game records are can be searched.
+* Users will be able to find opponents for online play.
+* Games can be saved to be continued later.

 ### Persistent data

+* User information.
-Saved games played via online modes.
+* Saved games played via online modes.

 ### External services

-One or more open source chess engines such as Stockfish or AlphaZero
+TBD

 ## Stretch goals/possible enhancements

 TBD